psycopg/psycopg2/doc/src/extras.rst

 functions.
 It supports GiST or GIN indexes allowing search by keys or key/value pairs as well as regular BTree indexes for equality, uniqueness etc.

-Psycopg can convert Python `dict` objects to and from |hstore| structures.
+Psycopg can convert Python `!dict` objects to and from |hstore| structures.
-Only dictionaries with string/unicode keys and values are supported.  `None` is also allowed as value.
+Only dictionaries with string/unicode keys and values are supported.  `!None` is also allowed as value.
 Psycopg uses a more efficient |hstore|
 representation when dealing with PostgreSQL 9.0 but previous server versions are supportes as well.
 By default the adapter/typecaster are disabled: they